Marion, Ohio: Harding Home

+Modern photo of the Harding Home, available for touring, taken from street level.
+Photo taken in 2022.

 The Harding Home was the residence of Warren G. Harding, twenty-ninth president of the United States.
 Harding and his future wife, Florence, designed the Queen Anne Style house in 1890, a year before their marriage.
 They were married there and lived there for 30 years before his election to the presidency.

 Harding Memorial (Harding Tomb)

 The Harding Memorial, as it was called by thousands of people, including schoolchildren who donated to its construction fund, is the burial location (tomb) of the 29th President of the United States, Warren G. Harding and First Lady Florence Kling Harding.
 Later referred to as the Harding Tomb, it is located at the southeast corner of Vernon Heights Boulevard and Delaware Avenue.
 Construction began in 1926 and was finished in early 1927, the Greek temple structure is built of white marble.
 Designed by Henry Hornbostel, Eric Fisher Wood and Edward Mellon, the structure is 103 feet in diameter and 53 feet in height.
 The open design honors the Hardings' wishes that they be buried outside.